October 2020

-We announced last year that, beginning November 2019, all new releases, including version updates and maintenance releases of current software, would only be accessible via the paywall.
-This access is granted with a valid Cloudera subscription and requires the use of specific credentials.
+We announced in 2019 that, beginning November 2019, all new Cloudera product releases, including version updates and maintenance releases of current software, would only be accessible by current customers with a valid product subscription to the software.

-Effective January 31, 2021, all Cloudera software will require a valid subscription and only be accessible via the paywall.
-This includes all legacy versions for Cloudera Distribution including Apache Hadoop (CDH), Hortonworks Data Platform (HDP), Data Flow (HDF/CDF), and Cloudera Data Science Workbench (CDSW).
-Information regarding paywall access will be available in technical documentation by software type and version.
-Additional information is also available in the Frequently Asked Questions section of this document.
+Effective January 31, 2021, all Cloudera software requires a valid subscription to that software in order to access it.
+This includes all legacy versions of Cloudera products, including Apache Hadoop (CDH), Hortonworks Data Platform (HDP), Data Flow (HDF/CDF), and Cloudera Data Science Workbench (CDSW).
+Information regarding software access is available in technical documentation by software type and version.
+Additional information is available in the Frequently Asked Questions section of this document.

 If you are interested in purchasing a subscription, please contact sales.